BDA-KTS/Propensity_score_tutorial/README.md

 ## Conclusion
 In conclusion, this tutorial provides a detailed overview of propensity score matching techniques and their application in assessing the impact of job training programs on employment outcomes.
 By following the step-by-step guide and sample code provided, learners gain a comprehensive understanding of how to implement propensity score matching in R and interpret the results effectively.

-**How the Learning Goal is Achieved**

-The learning goal of understanding and implementing propensity score matching techniques to assess the impact of academic mobility has been achieved through:

-- Introduction to the concept of propensity score matching.
-- Step-by-step instructions on data preparation, propensity score estimation, matching, and outcome analysis.
-- Hands-on experience with example code and explanations.
-- Interpretation of results and assessment of balance after matching.

-**Skills Acquired with this Tutorial**

-Upon completing this tutorial, learners have acquired the following skills:
+The learners have acquired the following skills:

 - Understanding of propensity score matching and its relevance in social science research.
 - Proficiency in using R programming language for propensity score matching analysis.
 - Ability to interpret standardized mean differences (SMDs) and mean differences in matched data.
 - Competence in assessing the impact of academic mobility on research productivity, received citations, and collaboration indicators using propensity score matching.

-**Concluding Remarks**

 Propensity score matching is a powerful technique for estimating causal effects in observational studies, particularly in the context of social science research.
 By mastering this technique, researchers can overcome challenges associated with selection bias and confounding variables, leading to more robust and reliable research findings.
 We encourage learners to further explore advanced topics in propensity score matching and apply these skills to their own research endeavors.